 It is The Post Courier reports that one of the men involved in the witchcraft murder is believed by locals to have contracted Aids from the victim.

 Simon Kauba, highlands police chief, is quoted as saying, “I don’t know the right words to describe it but it’s barbaric.
 Can you find the best words to describe such acts that are rampant here?”

 In Pure Spirit

-In a twist to this upsetting news there those people who’ve said that the murdered woman simply subject to a local traditions.
+In a twist to this upsetting news there those people who’ve said that the murdered woman simply subject to local traditions.
 The Post Courier’s response to that was to says, “Those who say she got primitive justice should pause to think, it could be you next on that truckload of burning tyres.”

 What do you think?
-Do we have a responsibility to offer education to tribes still tucked away in the highlands of Papua New Guinea or would that simply result the destruction of their local ways and tradition?
+Do we have a responsibility to offer education to tribes still tucked away in the highlands of Papua New Guinea or would that simply result in the destruction of their local ways and tradition?